The 10 Best Suburbs to Live in CANBERRA, ACT: Reviewed and Ranked in 2024

 In Conclusion

 Finding the perfect corner in Canberra required me to adopt a careful and methodical approach.
 I delved into the digital world, exploring community forums and reviewing official statistics to initially understand the suburbs.
-However, as every seasoned traveler knows, you truly get to know a place by experiencing it firsthand.
-Therefore, I took a boots-on-the-ground approach, visiting parks, markets, schools, and more in the top-ranking suburbs.
-Who better to offer genuine insights than the locals themselves?
-Their frank observations created a rich tapestry that added authentic color to my analysis, including:
+My top recommendations for Canberra include:

 1. Kingston – Score (94/100)